40 Fun Things to Do in Terre Haute in January!

-January is a bit of a sleepy month in the Wabash Valley.
+January always feels like a bit of sleepy month in the Wabash Valley.
 (Event coordinators, take note.
 January could be a good time to plan future events!)
-It’s also one of the hardest months for me to enjoy living in the Haute because it’s often cold, dark, and dreary.
 But January doesn’t have to be miserable!
-Use our local event calendar for January 2019 to have some fun as a family this month.
+Use our local event calendar to find things to do in Terre Haute in January 2022!

 Local Event Calendar for January